Aspmyra Stadion: Future

 In 2008, the club stated that they would either have to renovate Aspmyra for NOK 200 million or build a new stadium elsewhere to remain competitive at a premiership level.
 Funding was proposed to be a mix of public and sponsor grants, including DA-funds.
 As part of the planning of a joint Norwegian and Swedish bid for the Euro 2016, Bodø Municipality and Bodø/Glimt proposed that Bodø could build a stadium at Rønvikjordene, in the northern part of the town.
 The plans were presented in late July 2008; the venue was planned to have a capacity for 30,000 to 35,000 spectators, but would be rebuilt after the tournament to seat 10,000 to 15,000.
 It was estimated that Bodø/Glimt would need a capacity for 10,000 to 15,000 spectators.
 In comparison, the population of Bodø was 46,049 in 2008.
 The new venue was estimated to cost NOK 500 to 700 million and was largely proposed financed with DA-funds.
 Minister of Culture, Trond Giske, stated that at least one of the venues would have to be in Northern Norway to receive government support for an application.
 Aspmyra was planned used as a training pitch.
 Bodø was discarded for the Scandinavian bid, which ultimately was never sent to UEFA.
 For Aspmyra, the municipality has stated that they have the long-term option to purchase the real estate north of the pitch and can build a new stand there.
 Alternatively, an estimated NOK 3 million can be used to demolish the stand and redevelop it as a commercial property.

 Several possible development schemes for the stadium was presented over the coming decade, but none of them were put into action due to lack of funding and the fact that results and spectator numbers did not make better facilities necessary.
 Following the continued success of the club from 2019 and onward, a plan has been put forward to build a new stadium on the other side of town, with an 8–10 000 capacity.
 The project is being developed with a planned date of completion in fall of 2024, when Bodø will be European Capital of Culture.

+On 11 September 2025, the team revealed a plan to build a 10,000-seat stadium at Thalleveiåkeren, located just outside central Bodø.